mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Here we use the [addListener](https://github.com/staltz/xstream#addListener) xstream operator to add a callback function that prints the detected pose data to the `poses` stream, the stream returned from the `PoseDetection` driver.

 When you run the application you should see arrays of objects printed to your browser's console.
-Each array represent detected poses at moment has the following format:
+Each array represent detected poses at moment, which has the following format:

 ```js
 const poses = [